King Elementary Library

 - Students are expected to follow the rules: eyes on Mrs. Olney, ears listening, mouth quiet, and stay in your personal space invisible bubble.

-- Three strike rule: First strike: student gets a warning.
+- Three strike rule: first strike: student gets a warning.
 Second strike: student is moved to another location in the library.
 Third strike: student is moved to a table with head down for the duration of their library time.
-The student will not be allowed to check out that day or come to open library.
+The student will not be allowed to check out books that day or come to open library.

 - Materials are chosen for their accuracy, timeliness, and provision of balanced views.

 - Materials will meet the maturity/developmental level of students and will provide for the younger as well as the more mature readers.